 The apostle Paul often uses lists to summarise the Christian life.
 For example, we remember of the “fruit of the spirit” list in Galatians 5.22-23, and the “full armour of God” list in Ephesians 6.11-20.
 Paul also uses several lists to summarise the characteristics of faithful pastors—and patience (hupomone)2 features in all of them.
 He teaches that Christian overseers are engaged in their pastoral and preaching labours with much patience—the sustained endurance by which they continue in the labours of their office.

-Why does Paul and the other apostles employ lists so often in their epistles?
+Why do Paul and the other apostles employ lists so often in their epistles?
 It is because lists are good for compactly summarising tall subject matters into short letters.
 Each word has been deliberately chosen.
 All apostolic lists are meant to be memorised, meditated upon, and studied.
 Each point should be properly explained, understood, and obeyed.

 Firstly, in Paul’s first pastoral epistle to Timothy, the apostle warns the young pastor, “withdraw thyself” from men of corrupt minds who suppose that their gain of wealth is evidence of God’s approval of their imagined godliness—as though God were fashioned in the image of these men of corrupt minds.
 He warns the Lord’s under-shepherd to “flee” in the opposite direction from the temptations and snares associated with the “love of money”3 and the evils that come from such covetousness (1 Timothy 1.5-10):4 “But thou, O man of God, flee these things; and follow after righteousness, godliness, faith, love, patience [hupomone], meekness” (v.11).